-I read aloud to my students from my very first day as an elementary school teacher beginning in 1976.
+I read aloud to my students from the very first day I taught at an elementary school beginning in January 1976.
 I had caught the read-aloud bug from the late Lowell Madden, one of my Education School Professors.
 I had it reinforced by Jim Trelease, whose Read Aloud Handbook is a treasure of information for anyone who is interested in reading aloud to children.
 [I've referenced Jim Trelease quite a few times on this blog.]

 I read aloud to all my classes because reading aloud is simply one of the best tools we have to help children learn to read.
 Reading is, arguably, the single most important skill a child learns in school.